WordPress Development for Beginners: Getting Started

-Just by knowing PHP, you’ll gain more than just the knowledge to code for WordPress.
+By knowing PHP, you’ll gain more than just the knowledge to code for WordPress.
 Learning any server-side language will give you insight into how programming works, and it will bestow a special kind of logic, which you can use to solve all sorts of problems on and offline.

-Good Morning and that HTML would then be sent to the browser as-is where your visitors would see “Good Morning” displayed.
+Good Morning and that HTML would then be sent to the browser as-is, where your visitors would see “Good Morning” displayed.

 In a server-side language, you could write code for something like

-good [time_of_day]. and before that command is sent to the user, the server would process it and figure out what to put in place of
+good [time_of_day] and before that command is sent to the user, the server would process it and figure out what to put in place of

 W3Schools also provides a fantastic PHP tutorial.
 We’ll look at the basics of PHP programming in the second tutorial in this series, but it’s worth brushing up on your skills to become proficient.